-The 57 visual elements identified were: Animation, Arc diagram, Area chart, Bar chart, Bubble chart, Bubble map, Cartogram, Chord diagram, Circle graph, Circular bar chart, Cloropleth, Color matrix, Decision tree, Dot map, Dot plot, Doughnut chart, Exploded view, Flowchart, Graph, Heat map, Histogram, Illustration, Line chart, Logo, Map, Model, Network diagram, Non-ribbon chord diagram, Parallel coordinates, Parallel sets, Photograph, Pictogram, Pie chart, Polar area, Population pyramid, Pyramid, Radar chart, Scale, Scatter plot, Size representing quantity, Speech balloon, Stacked area chart, Stacked bar chart, Stream graph, Sunburst chart, Table, Tag cloud, Timeline, Timetable, Tooltip, Transit map, Tree diagram, Treemap, Venn diagram, Video, Wheel and Zoom.
+The 58 visual elements identified were: Animation, Arc diagram, Area chart, Bar chart, Bubble chart, Bubble map, Cartogram, Chord diagram, Circle graph, Circular bar chart, Cloropleth, Color matrix, Decision tree, Dot map, Dot plot, Doughnut chart, Exploded view, Flowchart, Graph, Grouped bar chart, Heat map, Histogram, Illustration, Line chart, Logo, Map, Model, Network diagram, Non-ribbon chord diagram, Parallel coordinates, Parallel sets, Photograph, Pictogram, Pie chart, Polar area, Population pyramid, Pyramid, Radar chart, Scale, Scatter plot, Size representing quantity, Speech balloon, Stacked area chart, Stacked bar chart, Stream graph, Sunburst chart, Table, Tag cloud, Timeline, Timetable, Tooltip, Transit map, Tree diagram, Treemap, Venn diagram, Video, Wheel and Zoom.

 In terms of interactivity the 21 elements that were present in the analysed visualizations were: Click details, Click highlight, Combo box, Drag objects, Filtering, Gamification, Hover details, Hover highlight, Input box, Link to external article, Link to the raw data, Navigation buttons, Object react to mouse movement, Player controls, Scroll activated animations, Scroll bar, Search, Slider, User contribution, Virtual reality and Zoom.